Resources

 Acclimating Your Pet to a Crate

 If your pet isn’t crate trained, it’s time to start practicing.
 Each airline has specific rules about the physical crate size and the amount of room the animal needs inside for cabin and cargo transport.
+If you need help with crate training, search for videos from reputable animal organizations, like the Best Friends Animal Society.

 Cabin Crates

-Most airlines have similar policies with weight limits ranging between 10 and 20 pounds.
-Don’t forget; it’s likely the animal has to stay in the pet carrier for the entire length of the trip.
+There’s a chance your pet can fly with you in the cabin, but you’ll have to read each airline’s polices carefully.
+Most airlines have similar regulations with weight limits ranging between 10 and 20 pounds.
+Keep in mind, it’s likely that your animal has to stay in the pet carrier for the entire length of the trip.

-Pets on OCONUS Flights
+Pets on Overseas Flights

 Pets on overseas flights have a unique set of hoops to jump through.
 The entrance laws depend on the country.
 This could involve more vaccinations, identification, and health certificates.